Main challenges of cloning GPT HDD

 *Sector By Sector Clone: When you have a larger or equally sized target disk, you can tick this option to ensure cloning all the sectors, including unused or logically bad sectors.

 Once the cloning is complete, you can shut down your computer and replace the GPT with the cloned SSD, then restart to check if it works properly.

 If your computer has more than one slot and you want to keep the old HDD as a secondary storage, you can keep it, and press the specific key (could be F2, F10, Esc, Del…depends on manufacturer) during startup to enter BIOS, then select the cloned SSD as the first boot option.

 If the SSD is partitioned with MBR and hasn't been converted to GPT, then you will need to switch the boot mode from UEFI to legacy BIOS.

 For more boot problems after cloning, please refer to: How to Make Cloned Drive Bootable.

 To clone GPT HDD to SSD, especially MBR SSD, the first thing is to understand the differences between GPT and MBR, otherwise your computer may fail to boot.
 After that, you need to find a reliable and powerful software like AOMEI Backupper Professional, which can convert MBR to GPT during the cloning, or cloning GPT to MBR directly.

 And it applies to clone all kinds of HDDs and SSDs, such as, migrate Windows 10 to M.2 SSD, clone SSD to larger SSD, clone hard drive to WD SSD, replace laptop HDD with SSD, clone NVMe SSD, etc.

-Download AOMEI Backupper Professional and try it for yourself.
+Besides disk cloning, it can also be used to backup system, synchronize files, and many more.
 If you are using server-based computer, you can consider AOMEI Backupper Server.